 A decent marriage, though maybe not quite running through till retirement as the Ambit3 is so good generally that it magnifies the few obvious issues it does have.
-Mostly the list is a carry-over of issues from the Ambit2 (limited display legibility, charging clip, no vibrate, waypoint management).
+Mostly the list is a carry-over of issues from the Ambit2 (limited display legibility, charging clip, no vibrate, waypoint management, no distance remaining/ETA when following a route).
 Oh, and the buttons aren’t so responsive, so give up any notion of accurate 400m splits.
-Oh, the Android Movescount app!
-Development got off to a terrible start, then improved considerably, but the app remains patchy for many.
 All that said the watch itself will be faithful and predictable on the trail, only showing any real accuracy issues in the worst of conditions (after others have failed).

 If not already obvious from the summary, the Ambit3 stands alone in terms of it’s positional, distance, altimeter accuracy, and endurance in our testing to date.
 Like the Ambit2 (you’ll be seeing that a lot in this review), it never had a day when it should have stayed at home, data recording was consistently good across all testing.
 Similarly, the concept of freezes, corruption, and resets during running activities is foreign to the Ambit3.
 Breadcrumb navigation allows waypoint proximity alerts keep you on track when brain fade sets in.
 The running metrics provided do an excellent job at feeding back performance and overtraining.